mwylde/slinky/README.md

 it will compile the HAML to HTML and replace slinky_styles with the appropriate HTML.
-You can also disable minification with the `--dont-minify` option.
+You can also disable minification with the `--dont-minify` option or the `dont_minify: true` configuration option.

 ### Specifying order

-But what if your scripts or styles depend on being included in the page in a particular order?
+Often scripts and styles depend on being included in the page in a particular order.
 For this, we need the `slinky_require` directive.

 For example, consider the case of two coffeescript files, A.coffee and B.coffee.
 A includes a class definition that B depends upon, so we want to make sure that A comes before B in the concatenation order.
-We can solve this simply using `slinky_require(script)`

 File A.coffee: